IBM/cpdctl/README.md

 # CPDCTL
-CPDCTL is a command-line interface (CLI) you can use to manage the lifecycle of a model from IBM Cloud Pak for Data 3.0.1 and 3.5.
+CPDCTL is a command-line interface (CLI) you can use to manage the lifecycle of a model from IBM Cloud Pak for Data 3.0.1, 3.5, and 4.0.

-Using the CLI you can manage configuration settings and automate an end-to-end flow that includes training a model, saving it, creating a deployment space, and deploying the model.
+Using the CLI, you can manage configuration settings and automate an end-to-end flow that includes training a model, saving it, creating a deployment space, and deploying the model.

 ## Installation